Gaussian variational approximation for high-dimensional state space models: Methodology

-where $C_1$ is the Cholesky factor of the precision matrix $\Omega_1 = C_1 C_1^\top$ for $z$ and $C_2$ is the Cholesky factor for the precision matrix of $\zeta$.
-We let $\Sigma_1$ denote the covariance matrix of $z$.
-We further assume that $C_1$ is lower triangular with a single band, which implies that $\Omega_1$ is band tridiagonal; see Section \ref{app:SparsityPrecisionMatrix} for details.
+is block diagonal; $C_1$ is the Cholesky factor of the precision matrix $\Omega_1 = C_1 C_1^\top$ for $z$; and $C_2$ is the Cholesky factor for the precision matrix of $\zeta$.
+Let $\Sigma_1$ denote the covariance matrix of $z$.
+We further assume that $C_1$ is lower triangular with a single band, implying that $\Omega_1$ is band tridiagonal.
+See Section~\ref{app:SparsityPrecisionMatrix} of the supplement for details.
 For a Gaussian distribution, zero elements in the precision matrix represent conditional independence relationships.
-In particular, the sparse structure we have imposed on $C_1$ means that in the generative distribution for $\rho$, the latent variable $z_t$, given $z_{t-1}$ and $z_{t+1}$, is conditionally independent of the remaining elements of $z$.
-In other words, if we think of the variables $z_t$, $t=1,\dots,T$ as a time series, they have a Markovian dependence structure.
+In particular, the sparse structure imposed on $C_1$ means that in the generative distribution for $\rho$, the latent variable $z_t$, given $z_{t-1}$ and $z_{t+1}$, is conditionally independent of the remaining elements of $z$; in other words, if we think of the variables $z_t$, $t=1,\dots,T$ as a time series, they have a Markovian dependence structure.

 We now construct the variational distribution for $\theta$ through